OAHC Position Paper

 • Hospice

-• Protect integrity of the Medicare Hospice Benefit by averting major payment cuts or structural changes that will reduce access to care
+• Protect the integrity of the Medicare Hospice Benefit by averting any major payment cuts or structural changes that could reduce access to care

 • Medicaid